milaq/kodi_addon_blackbarsremover/README.md

 # Requirements

-Since version 2.0.0, this addon requires at least Kodi version 18.2 (Leia).
+* Since version 2.0.0, this addon requires at least Kodi version 18.2 (Leia).
+* Since version 3.0.0, this addon requires at least Kodi version 19 (Matrix).

 If you are still using an older Kodi version, please use the (non-automatic) addon version 1.x.x.